seanbrindley17/milestone-project-2/README.md

 ### New Site Users

-* As a new site user, I would like to be able to quickly and easily understand what the game.
+* As a new site user, I would like to be able to quickly and easily understand what the game is.

 * As a new site user, I would like to be able to easily find instructions on how to play and that they are clear.